LogtalkDotOrg/logtalk.org/_pages/features.md

 operators and directives for a smooth learning curve.
 Prolog code can be easily encapsulated inside objects with little or no changes.
-Moreover, Logtalk can transparently interpret most Prolog modules as Logtalk objects for easy reusing of existing code (e.g. libraries).
+Moreover, Logtalk can transparently interpret most Prolog modules as Logtalk objects for easy reuse of existing code (e.g., libraries).